 The tubes will require regular upkeep.
 You will need to change them each year so consider the time you are willing to devote to care and preservation.

-Some experts actually advise against large bee houses because the concentration of bees will likely invite disease, parasites, and predators.
+Some experts actually advise against large bee houses because the concentration of bees will likely invite disease and parasites.

 4. Ensure proper location and orientation.

 Your bee house should face the morning sun.
-Wild, hole-nesting bees need the sun’s warmth for energy.
+Hole-nesting bees need the sun’s warmth for energy.

 Most native bees prefer some afternoon shade, but too much shade could attract hole-nesting wasps, as well.

-Solitary wasps are generally considered beneficial predators.
-They prey on pests like caterpillars, grubs, and aphids.
+Solitary wasps prey on pests like caterpillars, grubs, and aphids.
 However, they may also eat bee pupae.

 5. Protect bee larvae during winter.